 However, online news also has certain bad sides of its practice.
 One of the bad practice in online news is the free circulation of any information in online media which concerns the credibility aspect of the contents.
 Looking from how the news is being reported in social media, the news does not necessarily reflect the truth about that matter as the news are circulated in a quick pace through sharing of posts among user accounts without knowing whether the sources provided can be trusted or not.
 In addition, the contents may be more seriously affected if the source of news is associated with the blog site and other non-established sources.
 This may lead to a questioning of the content's validity and causes confusion towards the real issue.
 The rise of social bookmarking engine also causes a shift on how online news should report information in the past because of the growing trend of personalization and customization of news consumption in the media, In other words, contents in the online media reporting news that suit readers' interest rather than reporting the real important issues.

-ith the trend leaning towards new media usage, we would suggest that new media coverage is much better than traditional printed media as, firstly, it would save our time and money.
+However so, our preference is still in line with the NEW coverage as with the trend leaning towards new media usage, we would suggest that new media coverage is much better than traditional printed media as, firstly, it would save our time and money.
 Besides that, online-based media coverage does not cost us much money because we can read it anytime using smartphones and other electronic devices that allow WiFi connection.
 Furthermore, online users are just a click away from getting updated with any news around the globe.
 In comparison, print media is updated for a given period of time which could be either weekly or monthly.
 Secondly, new media enriches the flow of information with multi-media graphics such as short video clips and extra links for further information acquirement.
 As an advantage of using new media coverage, readers are able to read or subscribe to news instantaneously and comment freely on the discussed matter that could increase interpersonal communication with other people.
 However, one should always be concern about the information presented by any media, old or new.
 We should think critically without believing it entirely on one source but also comparing with other media in order to get a whole picture of an issue.

 On the other hand, which would you recommend?
 The Old Media or the New Media?
 Please comment on the section below.